 The area is also in the heart of the Georgia Wine Country and has been designated as “The Dahlonega Plateau”.
-The county has five wineries, a meadery and Zack Browns distillery that are not too far from the inn.
+The county has five wineries and a meadery that are not too far from the inn.
 You can also have lunch, brunch or dinner at some of the wineries.

-We are the closest inn to Wolf Mountain Winery and Vineyards which is only 1.5 miles away.
+We are the closest Dahlonega bed and breakfast inn inn to Wolf Mountain Winery and Vineyards which is only 1.5 miles away.
 Great place for wine tasting with a view or lunch, special dinners or Sunday brunch.

 Downtown Dahlonega has several tasting rooms as well.
 Some also feature unique art and free music on weekends as well.